stalyatech/upython-docs/stalya/tutorial/repl.rst

     >>>

-If that isn't working you can perform a hard reset (turn-it-off-and-on-again) by pressing the RST switch (the small black button closest to the micro-USB socket on the board).
-This will end your session, disconnecting whatever program (PuTTY, screen, etc) that you used to connect to the stalya.
+If that isn't working you can perform a hard reset (turn-it-off-and-on-again) by pressing the RST switch (the small black button closest to the USB Type-C socket on the board).
+This will end your session, disconnecting whatever program (PuTTY, screen, etc) that you used to connect to the simpleRTK.

-If you are going to do a hard-reset, it's recommended to first close your serial program and eject/unmount the stalya drive.
+If you are going to do a hard-reset, it's recommended to first close your serial program and eject/unmount the simpleRTK drive.